 - The business has expanded and the RO structure is now too limiting.

 - There is a growing need to issue invoice / Fapiao in local RMB currency.

 - RO operations have grown and the tax liability is now too high – a WFOE would lower it.

 No simple conversion

-Unfortunately, there is no simple prescribed procedure to convert a foreign owned RO into a WFOE.
-Despite the fact that this is a situation companies often find themselves in, the strict company registration and management procedures in place in China do not make allowances for any form of transfer.
+Unfortunately, there is no simple prescribed procedure to convert a foreign-owned RO into a WFOE.
+Despite the fact that this is a situation company often find themselves in, the strict company registration and management procedures in place in China do not make allowances for any form of transfer.

 Essentially, the RO needs to be fully closed down and an entirely new WFOE structure registered and licensed.
 Both of these can be long and complex processes.
 As such, we would not recommend closing the RO before setting up the WFOE.
 Indeed, the best way is to start the RO closing procedure only after the WFOE setup procedure is well underway.